St Carthage Hall is the project space of Lismore Castle Arts.

 Preview 1 June, 4-6pm

-Originally trained as a painter, the artist’s interest in the construction of images has extended spatially through the medium of glass.
+Originally trained as a painter, the artist’s interest in the construction and composition of images has extended spatially through the medium of glass.
 Rather than treating it as an invisible barrier, O’Malley emphasizes its physicality – its thickness, its surface, its opacity – giving attention to properties that might more usually be overlooked.

 Her sculptures are partly reminiscent of furniture; shelves, canopies, panels, and bulk.
 They also function as ballast, solid weights to create a space of form and attention.
 Through her body of work, the artist continually reminds us of the directed and mediated image - from bench, to view, to landscape.